Birding Hub is reader-supported. When you purchase through one of our links we may earn an affiliate commission (at no cost to you).

 Bits and Pieces - Hanging Flower Petal Birdbath - Glass Flower Hanging Birdbath and Feeder - Outdoor Décor

-To some folks, it's only a ceramic bowl with a showy flower petal painting hung by a chain.
+To some folks, it's only an 8-inch diameter ceramic bowl with a showy flower petal pattern hung by a chain.

-In reality, it is what it is, but also functional no less and way better than putting out a bowl in your yard.
+In reality, that is an accurate description of this hanging bath, which is still more functional than putting out a bowl in your yard.
 It doubles as a bath and feeder, whichever you prefer.

 Look:

-For hummingbirds, its shallow depth works the magic.
-The only thing is, you would have to refill it daily or more frequently if you have just a couple of birds over or on sunny days.
-If you were wondering, it's only 8 inches in diameter.
+For hummingbirds, the shallow depth works magic.
+Due to its shallow depth you will need to refill it daily or more frequently if you have multiple birds over or on sunny days.

-That said, you shouldn't have this dish out on windy days.
-It's made of glass so it might break.
+That said, you shouldn't leave this glass birdbath dish out on windy days to avoid breakage.

 Pros